-To connect your iPhone, iPad or iPod to your home stereo you just need a dock and a 3.5mm to RCA cable like this cable above.
+To connect your iPhone, iPad or iPod to your home stereo you just need a 3.5mm to RCA cable like this cable above.
 The RCA cable plugs into the rear of your stereo and the 3.5mm plugs into the headphone jack of your iPhone.
 Pretty much every stereo available has RCA inputs as the standard inputs on the back.
 If you want the best possible audio quality, then an Apple iPod dock will make it sound even better, but we’ll get to that in a moment.

 The first thing that you will need is a cable.
 One end of the cable has a 3.5 mm headphone jack.
 This looks exactly like the socket on the end of your Apple headphones.
 The other end of the table has 2 RCA connectors.
 These will plug straight into your stereo.
 The cable looks like this: